For planning walks on the GR12. With the different features on this page, parts of the GR12 can be selected and distances determined.

 The track of the French part is based on information from the website www.gr-infos.com:

 Heights have been added to Waymarkedtrails tracks using the website gpsvisualizer.com.

-The exact locations of 'Towns' are based on the locations Google Maps gives.
-Usually this is somewhere in the center of the town.
+The exact locations of Cities, Towns, Villages and Hamlets are based on the locations that Openstreetmap gives.
+Usually this is somewhere in the center.

 The distances in the table and on the map are an approximation!!
 This is because the actual routes from the GR12 to the POI are not included.